Entertainment

 After a few final backhand exercises — which we discover is Cline’s superior stroke — we retire to a sitting area just above the court.
 Though both of us are still sweating, Cline looks like she’s just undergone a K-beauty glass skin routine.
 She briefly bemoans letting her workout routine slip this summer, then reminds herself that she was, uh, kinda busy: filming a movie in Barcelona, meeting up with friends in Crete, spending time in the South of France, enjoying a weekend in Capri.
 Such is the life of one of young Hollywood’s shiniest stars.

-When Outer Banks premiered on Netflix at the onset of the pandemic — eventually becoming the streamer’s third most popular series of 2020, behind Ozark and Tiger King — Cline’s public profile skyrocketed.
+When Outer Banks premiered on Netflix at the onset of the pandemic — becoming the streamer’s third most popular series that month, behind Ozark and Tiger King — Cline’s public profile skyrocketed.
 As Sarah Cameron, the rich and often bikini-clad girlfriend of John B (Chase Stokes), Cline became Gen Z’s bombshell-in-chief, gaining over 2 million Instagram followers in the first month it aired.

 “Honestly, life changing like it did [made] going through very normal things like breakups and loss have an added dose of cayenne pepper,” says the 26-year-old.
 For a girl from small-town South Carolina, all the newfound attention rattled her.
 But these days, she’s learning to embrace the spice.
 “Sometimes you need someone to slap you around and be like, ‘Shut up.
 You’re killing it.
 You’re doing a good job.’”